By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Self-esteem for perfectionists fluctuates widely.
-When they achieve their goals they feel good about themselves and when the fall short they are overly negative and pessimistic.
+When they achieve their goals they feel good about themselves and when they fall short they are overly negative and pessimistic.
 You should not base your self-esteem on what you win or lose.
-You are not a better person for being a perfectionist and may in fact be a pain to be around.
+You are not a better person for being a perfectionist and may, in fact, be a pain to be around.

 Parents who over control children and do not allow their child to develop a sense of self-control do not prevent the child from making mistakes.
 These parents prevent their child from learning how to make choices.